Share this article

 Share your bed and your body heat

 Now, this is a controversial one.
 One big pet parent debate, especially with canine carers is whether or not their dog should sleep in the same bed as them.
 We’re not here to debate that today, pet people.
-However.
-But.
-On the one hand.
-Natural body heat is a great way to help both yourself and others warm up on cold nights.
+But, natural body heat is a great way to help both yourself and others warm up on cold nights.
 If you don’t mind or allow your dog to share your bed, this can be a quick way to make sure they stay snuggly.

 How to keep dogs warm outside at night